26 March 2026

 The message for designers and fabricators is clear and simple:

 The most effective way to prevent internal corrosion is to hermetically seal both ends of the hollow section during fabrication.
-This simple act ensures no moisture or oxygen can enter, rendering internal corrosion virtually impossible.
-This also means you can skip costly and unnecessary internal protective coatings.
+This prevents moisture or oxygen ingress eliminating the possibility of corrosion.

-Furthermore, designers should actively avoid adding vents unless absolutely essential.
-Open vents are an invitation for water ingress, ironically accelerating corrosion rather than preventing it.
+Furthermore, designers should avoid adding vents unless essential.
+Open vents are a path for water ingress, ironically accelerating corrosion rather than preventing it.
 While special cases like galvanized structures or concrete-filled columns require specific considerations, even here, internal corrosion remains negligible when best practices are followed.

 The Bottom Line: Busting a Long-Standing Myth